 How long should you try to get pregnant before speaking with a fertility specialist?

-Typically, women under age 35 should attempt pregnancy for about 1 year prior to scheduling an appointment with an infertility specialist.
+Typically, women under age 35 should attempt pregnancy for about 1 year before scheduling an appointment with an infertility specialist.
 Women older than 35 should be evaluated after attempting pregnancy for 6 months without success.
 This is because a woman’s egg supply decreases with age, particularly after age 35.

-A woman may want to speak a fertility specialist earlier if:
+A woman may want to speak to a fertility specialist earlier if: